 The Franchisor usually supplies the Franchisee with the following things

-- A Manual which allows the Franchisee to run the business i.e., the Intellectual Property (IP)
+- A Manual that allows the Franchisee to run the business, i.e., the Intellectual Property (IP)

 - The right to use the trademarks of the Franchisor.
 These type of trademarks are also IP